jaz303/gooey/README.md

 ## General Deficiencies

   - Raw pointers are used liberally.
 They should be replaced with smart pointers.
+  - No consideration has yet been given whatsoever to setting the cursor.

 ## Limitations